 Key performance indicators show you the inner workings of your business and give you a snapshot of where your business stands.
 You’ve got a business plan, and KPIs are what you use to measure the success factors that drive your plan.
 For many, they’re the metrics that determine success, so are a crucial part of running their business.
+Read on for our guide to key performance indicators, and how you can improve on your success.

 A key performance indicator is a quantifiable measure a company uses to determine how well it meets set operational and strategic goals.
 Choose which aspects to measure, and keep tabs on the direction your business is taking.
 Breaking down your targets into KPIs makes them far more manageable.
 They can be financial or non-financial, so every variable can be looked at.